 To qualify for cancellation based on any of these three conditions, a borrower must [no-lexicon]teach[/no-lexicon] full-time for a complete academic year or its equivalent.
-See the next page for exceptions covering special cases, such as illness or pregnancy.
+See below for exceptions covering special cases, such as illness or pregnancy.

 Cancellation for teaching in a low-income school or educational service agency

 A borrower qualifies for this cancellation by teaching full-time in a low-income public or other nonprofit elementary or secondary school, or by teaching full-time for an educational service agency (ESA) listed in the Teacher Cancellation Low-Income Directory.

 For cancellation purposes, a borrower employed by an ESA may be teaching:

 at a location operated by the ESA (such as a stand-alone school that serves students from many different school districts), or